Vard : Dealings Disclosure Announcement | 4-Traders

 2

-References to the total number of Shares in this Announcement is based on 1,180,000,000 Shares as at the date of this
+In this Announcement, Shares agreed to be acquired pursuant to a trade on the SGX-ST on a trade date are regarded as Shares already acquired on that trade date, notwithstanding that settlement of that trade will occur three market days later.
+References to the total number of Shares in this Announcement is based on 1,180,000,000 Shares as at the date of this Announcement.

 3